mtekinn/Fusion-Tiles/README.md

     open FusionTiles.xcodeproj
     ```

-3. Build and run the project on the simulator or a physical device.
+3. Build and run the project on a simulator or a physical device.

 ## Requirements